sarahajuarez11/sarahajuarez11.github.io/_posts/2019-10-03-Linear-Regression-Model.md

 date: 2019-10-03
 header:
   image: "/images/anhui.jpg"
-excerpt: "In this project I implemented a linear regression model "
+excerpt: "In this project I implemented a linear regression model to predict the sound pressure in an anechoic wind tunnel."
 mathjax: "true"
 ---

-For question 2 of this homework, we had to implement a linear regression model using the ordinary least squares solution and then test the model by computing the residual sum of squares error between the actual and predicted outcome variable.
-For part (i), I simply plotted histograms of the features and outcome of the training data to observe how the values were distributed over the data.
-Then in part (ii) I defined a function to calculate the OLS, and then used it on the training data to compute an array of 6 weights.
-After this, in part (iii), I defined a function to calculate the RSS value and then used to calculate the RSS using the test data, the weights calculated previously and test data’s actual outcomes.
-My RSS value when using all the features was about 71.
-For the bonus, I followed the same process, but using different feature combinations.
-Using features 3 and 4 I got an RSS of about 133, using features 1, 2, and 5 I got an RSS of about 107 and when using features 1 and 4 I got an RSS of  about 85.
-I wasn’t able to get and RSS value smaller than when I used all the features, however, I did not test all possible combinations, so it might be possible to achieve a smaller RSS value with a different combination of features.

-## Question 2 (5 points)
+## Predicting Sound Pressure in Wind Tunnel Using Linear Regression Model:

-### Predicting sound pressure in NASA wind tunnel:
+The main purpose of this project was to predict the sound pressure in an anechoic wind tunnel.
-We would like to predict the sound pressure in an anechoic wind tunnel.
-This can help NASA design ground-based wind tunnels in order to assess the effect of noise during spaceflight.
-We use data from the Airfoil Self-Noise Data Set in the following UCI Machine Learning Repository: https://archive.ics.uci.edu/ml/datasets/Airfoil+Self-Noise#.
+This was done using data from the Airfoil Self-Noise Data Set in the following UCI Machine Learning Repository: https://archive.ics.uci.edu/ml/datasets/Airfoil+Self-Noise#.

-Inside “Homework 2” folder on Piazza you can find two files including the train and test data (named “hw1 question1 train.csv” and ”hw1 question1 test.csv”) for our experiments.
-The rows of these files refer to the data samples, while the columns denote the features (columns 1-5) and the sound pressure output (column 6), as described bellow:
+The rows of these files represent the data samples, while columns 1-5 are the features and the sound pressure output is column 6, as described below:

 1. Frequency, in Hertz
 2. Angle of attack, in degrees
 3. Chord length, in meters
 4. Free-stream velocity, in meters per second
 5. Suction side displacement thickness, in meters
-6. Scaled sound pressure level, in decibels (this is the **outcome**)
+6. Scaled sound pressure level, in decibels

+**Data exploration:**
-**(i) (1.5 point) Data exploration:** Using the training data, plot the histogram of each feature and the output (i.e., 6 total histograms).
-How are the features and the output distributed?
+To begin, I first plotted a histogram of each feature and the output to see how they are distributed.
+What I found was that feature 1 is distributed mostly around 0-5000 Hertz, feature 2 is a little more evenly distributed, with the highestest distributions around 0-1 degrees and 10 degrees.
+Features 3 and 4 are distributed in 4 specific values, the rest of the values having no samples and feature 5 has the most samples between 0 and 0.01 meters.
+The outcome distribution increases until it peaks at around 128 decibels and then it decreases.

 ```python
 # read in training data